sarohan/dotfiles/README.md

 # My Dotfile Repo
-There is nothing special about it but it get bigger with more configs in the future.
+There is nothing special about it but it will get bigger with more configs in the future.